CodeRancher/CodeRancher.github.io/blog/entry-001-introduce_oanda_project.md

 A REST server that gives access to the Trading Database (both Oanda and generic trading data).
 The generic trading data is what is required to make trading decisions for a security, bond, or an trading intrument.

-Possible enhancements: In the future it might make sense to break out the Oanda and generic trading data.

 ***